 - Access.
 An in-class course is a one time deal.
 Access to online TEFL courses typically ranges from 2-6 months.

 - Convenience.
 You can usually take them when you want, you don't have to wait and you can start now and take them at your own pace.
 You control the pace, usually.

 - They're GREEN!
 It's all online.
 Aside from electricity there is no waste or environmental foot print.
 You won't spend money on gas or transportation.
 Trees aren't chopped down for paper or books that just end up in the trash.

 I got several big books from the in-class course that I took and like her they weren't useful and they just ended up getting thrown out.
-I also spent money on gas getting to a city nearby that had a course.

 "Learning is cyclic.
 Take a first pass, review what you know, pause and do something else, take a second pass, pause again." - James Marcus Bach